yeti-switch/doc/en/web-interface/routing/customers-auths.rst

 Number translation options
 ``````````````````````````

+Privacy mode
+    Processing mode for :ref:`Private calls <sip_headers_privacy`.
+Available options:

+    - Allow any calls
+    - Reject private calls - Private calls will be rejected
+    - Reject critical private calls - Critial private calls will be rejected
+    - Reject anonymous calls(no CLI/PAI/PPI) - Private calls with anonymized From, PAI, PPI headers will be rejected

 Diversion policy
-        Defines what to do with Diversion header within SIP-signalization.
+    Defines what to do with :ref:`Diversion <sip_headers_diversion>` header received in initial INVITE from call origiantor.
+Avaliable options:

-        Default value is "Clear header", so this header will be deleted.
+    - Do not accept - Yeti will not process incoming **Diversion** header
+    - Accept - Yeti will accept Diversion header.
+It will be possible to relay it to termination gateway according to :ref:`Diversion Send Mode <gateways_diversion_send_mode>`

-    Diversion rewrite rule
+Diversion rewrite rule/Diversion rewrite result
-        This option should contain a regular expression for changing a Diversion header.
+    Rewrite rules for **Diversion** URI user-part.
 See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
-    Diversion rewrite result
-        The result of changing a Diversion header, using the Rewrite Rule above.
-        See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

 .. _customers_auth_pai_policy:

 PAI Policy
     **P-Asserted-Identity** and **P-Preferred-Identity** headers processing logic.
 Available options:

     - Do not accept
         Do not accept incoming **P-Asserted-Identity** and **P-Preferred-Identity** data.
 It will not be possible to relay PAI and PPI to termination gateway

     - Accept
         Accept incoming **P-Asserted-Identity** and **P-Preferred-Identity** data.
 It will be possible to relay PAI and PPI to termination gateway

     - Require
         Yeti will reject call if no **P-Asserted-Identity** header received from call originator

     **P-Asserted-Identity** and **P-Preferred-Identity** values received from call originator will be saved in :ref:`CDR attributes PAI In and PPI In <cdr_pai>`

 PAI Rewrite rule/PAI Rewrite result
     Rewrite rules for **P-Asserted-Identity** and **P-Preferred-Identity** URI user-part.
     See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

     .. warning:: Experimental feature.
 Disabled by default.

+Src name Field
+    Src name Field setting defined where yeti reading Src Name from.
+Available options:

+    - From URI Display name - use From header display name as Src Name
+    - From URI userpart - use From header userpart as Src Name

-    Src name rewrite rule
+Src name rewrite rule/Src name rewrite result
-        This field should contain a regular expression for changing the Name field in the Source-number within SIP-signalization.
+    Rewrite rules for SRC Name.
 See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

+Src number Field
+    Src number Field setting defined where yeti reading Src Number from.
+Available options:

+    - From URI userpart - use From header userpart as Src Name
+    - From URI Display name - use From header display name as Src Name

-    Src name rewrite result
+Src rewrite rule/Src rewrite result
-        The result of changing the Name field in the Source-number, using the Src name rewrite rule above.
+    Rewrite rules for SRC Number.
 See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

-    Src rewrite rule
-        This field should contain a regular expression for changing the Source-number within SIP-signalization.
+Dst number field
+    TODO
+    - R-URI userpart
+    - To URI userpart
+    - Top Diversion header userpart

+Dst rewrite rule/Dst rewrite result
+    Rewrite rules for Destination number.
     See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

-    Src rewrite result
-        The result of changing the Source-number, using the Src rewrite rule above.
-        See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
-    Dst rewrite rule
-        This field should contain a regular expression for changing the Destination-number within SIP-signalization.
-        See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
-    Dst rewrite result
-        The result of changing the Name field in the Destination-number, using the Dst rewrite rule above.
-        See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
+Cnam Database
+    TODO

 .. _radius_options:

 Radius options
 ``````````````

 Radius auth profile
     Must be specified if the additional radius authentication is required.

-    Src number radius rewrite rule
+Src number radius rewrite rule/Src number radius rewrite result
-        Should contain regular expression for changing Source-number which will be send to Radius-server if it's required.
+    Rewrite rules for changing Source-number which will be send to Radius-server if it's required.
     See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

-    Src number radius rewrite result
-        The result of applying the Src number radius rewrite rule to Source-number.
-        See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
-    Dst number radius rewrite rule
+Dst number radius rewrite rule/Dst number radius rewrite result
-        Should contain regular expression for changing Destination-number which will be send to Radius-server if it's required.
+    Rewrite rules for changing Destinaion-number which will be send to Radius-server if it's required.
-        See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.
-    Dst number radius rewrite result
-        The result of applying the Dst number radius rewrite rule to Destination-number.
     See :ref:`how to use POSIX Regular Expressions in Yeti <posix_regular_expressions2>`.

 Radius accounting profile
     Must be specified if the radius accounting is required.

     .. _routing_tags_options:

 Routing Tags options
 ````````````````````

 Tag action
     Describes one of the possible actions that could be applied to the current set of :ref:`Routing Tags <routing_tag>` that are applied for the call with using *Tag action value* below.
 Usually *Authentication* it is first step where :ref:`Routing Tags <routing_tag>` can be added to the call.
 Following actions can be selected in this field:

     - **Clear tags**.
 Removes all :ref:`Routing Tags <routing_tag>` from the call (if any were added early);
     - **Remove selected tags**.
 Removes only :ref:`Routing Tags <routing_tag>` that were chosen in the *Tag action value* field bellow (if any were chosen) from the call;
     - **Append selected tags**.
 Appends :ref:`Routing Tags <routing_tag>` that were chosen in the *Tag action value* field bellow (if any were chosen) to the call;
     - **Intersection with selected tags**.
 Yeti leaves as is :ref:`Routing Tags <routing_tag>` that were chosen in the *Tag action value* field bellow (if any were chosen) in the call in case of their presence in the current set of :ref:`Routing Tags <routing_tag>` and removes any other :ref:`Routing Tags <routing_tag>` from the call.

 Tag action value
     In this field :ref:`Routing Tags <routing_tag>` for making some *Tag action* above could be chosen.